Ollynov/t-school-fullstack-2/authentication-databases/lecture-notes-authentication.md

 });
 ```

+Next, we need to create our actual model:
+`var User = mongoose.model('User', userSchema);`

+and this is the variable that we actually export, because we need to use it in other areas of our app, such as endpoints.js

+The next step is to actually save our users in our database (exciting stuff), but first....

-Now when we run our app (`node app.js`), we should get a console log of "yay we are conected to our db".
+Let's run our app (`node app.js`), we should get a console log of "yay we are conected to our db".
 If so, we are well on our way to saving our users in the database.